HHS/OCPO-SPO-ONC/README.md

 ## onc-frame-client-side-solution

-Foe detailed design and code documentation please refer to the design document.
+Foe detailed design and code documentation please refer to the design document located in the /document folder.

 ### Building the code